RED FLAGS from Psychopaths (Part 3)

 KNOWLEDGE – If you’re wise enough to be on the outside looking at the psychopath, you may be the only one who knows that something’s seriously wrong with them.
 But no one will listen.
 Psychopaths are able to maintain superficial friendships far longer than ‘intimate’ relationships.

 Friends, family, co-workers will think he/she is great, even though they’ve been taken advantage of, even outright scammed.
-Unfortunately, ‘victims’ won’t object because they’re strategically distracted with shallow attention & praise – often on social media.
+Unfortunately, ‘victims’ won’t object because they’re distracted with shallow attention & praise – often on social media.

 All you can do is say what is true & then let go!